Be the Change

-The other day a girl at Alice's school made "Chinese eyes" at her and asked how she sees out of eyes like hers.
+We've told the story of how a girl at Alice's elementary school made "Chinese eyes" at her and asked how she sees out of eyes like hers.
 She then went on to tell Alice that all Koreans are murderers.
+We don't face direct discrimination often, but the indirect can be just as harmful.
+What we face on a very regular basis is the staring; the unhelpful hostess; the retail clerk that follows you through the store.
 This is real.
-This is my kid.
+This is my life.
 Being part of a mixed family opens ones eyes - thank you very much.

 This isn't about this one particular girl or Alice's particular school.
 This is an issue everywhere.
 It's an issue for all of us around the world.
-It's an issue to shine a light on.
+It's an issue to shine a light on; especially with the events of New Zealand last week still fresh in our minds.

-We do not need to insult and intimidate each other based on race, ethnicity, creed, religion, gender or any other attribute that makes us different from the majority of our culture.
+We do not need to insult, intimidate and harm each other based on race, ethnicity, creed, religion, gender or any other attribute that makes us different from the majority of our culture.

 We want to wonder why our kids are bullying each other?
 Look no further than our television sets and the language and topics of conversation we choose to engage in at home.
 Bullying and racism aren't new.
 But we don't have to accept it or just say "kids will be kids."